isomerpages/pa-moca/_our-community/Moulmein Cairnhill CCC GROs/Moulmein Cairnhill Integration & Naturalisation Champions (INC).md

 </div>
 <p><strong>Promoting Harmony, Building Community</strong>
 </p>
-<p><strong>Moulmein-Cairnhill INC</strong> aims to foster community bonding
+<p><strong>Moulmein-Cairnhill Integration Network (IN)</strong> aims to foster
-and integration among residents, including new citizens, through various activities and initiatives.</p>
+community bonding and integration among residents, including new citizens, through various activities and initiatives.</p>
 <p>At MoCa IN, we believe in the power of community and the strength that
 comes from embracing diversity.
 Our mission is to highlight and celebrate the efforts of individuals and groups who champion integration, fostering